 with $\alpha_i$ restricted to the domain of $g^{\text{BP}}$, that is, $|\alpha_i| \ge C$.
 When $\lambda = 0$, the constraint \eqref{eq:bp_balancing_constraint} enforces exact balancing:

 where $\widehat{\alpha}_i=\alpha_{\widehat{\bmbeta}}(X_i)$.

-\paragraph{Relationship to the linear and log links.} The power link \eqref{eq:bp_power_link} provides a continuous bridge between the specifications in the previous subsections.
-As $\delta \to 0$, we have $k = 1 + 1/\delta \to \infty$ and
+\paragraph{Relationship to the linear and log links.} The power link \eqref{eq:bp_power_link} provides a continuous bridge between the linear and log specifications.
+As $\omega \to 0$, we have $k = 1 + 1/\omega \to \infty$ and

-so \eqref{eq:bp_power_link} reduces to the log link form used for UKL-Riesz regression.
-At $\delta=1$, the BP loss reduces to the squared loss, and the link becomes an affine transformation of the linear index around the origin, which connects BP-Riesz regression to SQ-Riesz regression up to reparameterization.
+so \eqref{eq:bp_power_link} reduces to the log-link form used for UKL-Riesz regression.
+At $\omega=1$, the BP generator reduces to the squared-loss generator, and the link becomes an affine transformation of the linear index around the origin, which connects BP-Riesz regression to SQ-Riesz regression up to reparameterization.

 This interpolation perspective is also consistent with the robustness interpretation of the BP divergence \citep{Basu1998robustandefficient,Sugiyama2012densityratio}.
-Smaller $\delta$ makes the objective closer to a KL-type criterion, which can be efficient under correct specification, while larger $\delta$ yields behavior closer to squared loss and is typically more robust to misspecification and extreme weights.
+Smaller $\omega$ makes the objective closer to a KL-type criterion, which can be efficient under correct specification, while larger $\omega$ yields behavior closer to squared loss and is typically more robust to misspecification and extreme weights.